sparqling/spang/spfmt/README.md

 # spfmt
-spfmt: a reformatter of SPARQL written in JS
+spfmt is a reformatter of SPARQL written in JS.

+It can be used in a web site or in the command line.

-Example web site:<br>
+An example web site:<br>
 https://hchiba1.github.io/sparql-utils/

-## Usage on web browser
+## Usage on a web site

 * Download spfmt_bundled.js and load it in your HTML.